RomeCore/RCParsing/README.md

 - 🐍 **Hybrid Power**: Unique support for **barrier tokens** to parse indent-sensitive languages like Python and YAML flawlessly.
 - 💪 **Regex on Steroids**: You can find all matches for target structure in the input text with detailed AST information and transformed value.
 - 🚫 **Lexerless Freedom**: No token priority headaches.
 Parse directly from raw text, even with keywords embedded in strings.
 Tokens are used just as lightweight matching primitives.
-- 🎯 **Fluent API**: Write parsers in C# that read like clean BNF grammars, boosting readability and maintainability compared to imperative or functional approaches.
+- 🎨 **Fluent API**: Write parsers in C# that read like clean BNF grammars, boosting readability and maintainability compared to imperative or functional approaches.
 - 🐛 **Debug-Friendly**: Get detailed, actionable error messages with stack traces and precise source locations.
+Richest API for manual error information included.
 - ⚡ **Fast**: Performance is now on par with the fastest .NET parsing libraries (see benchmarks below).
 - 🌳 **Rich AST**: Parser makes an AST (Abstract Syntax Tree) from raw text, with ability to optimize, fully analyze and calculate the result value entirely lazy, reducing unnecessary allocations.
 - 🔧 **Configurable Skipping**: Advanced strategies for whitespace and comments, allowing you to use conflicting tokens in your main rules.